UNDP-Data/geohub-data-pipeline/README.md

 To use the API, follow these steps:

 1. Deploy the Docker container to your AKS cluster by running the command `deployments/scripts/install.sh`.
-2. Send a file upload to the endpoint by making a POST request to the external IP address of the service.
+2. Upload a file on the Geohub dev app, or send a file upload to the endpoint by making a POST request to the external IP address of the service.
-3. The API will determine whether the file is a raster or vector file, then convert it to a COG or PMTiles format and store it in the "datasets" directory in Azure.
+3. The API will determine whether the file is a raster or vector file, then convert it to a COG or PMTiles format and store it in the user's "datasets" directory in Azure.